-By providing extensive transaction information to all market observers, post-trade transparency may create greater confidence in the market and, in turn, permit market participants to enter the market or to participate more extensively in the market.
+By providing extensive transaction information to all market observers, post-trade transparency may create greater confidence in the market and, in turn, encourage additional market participants to enter the market or to participate more extensively in the market.
 This expanded market participation may increase competition while reducing market concentration.
 Post-trade transparency may also allow providers of liquidity to assess market prices more accurately.
 This increased accuracy may, in turn, increase the confidence of liquidity providers and encourage them to offer additional liquidity.
-This enhanced liquidity may reduce price volatility by broadening the market available to absorb trading interest.
+This enhanced liquidity may reduce price volatility by broadening the market available to absorb trading interest, both under normal market conditions and in times of market stress.